 Whether a person wishes to contest a will or requires help responding to a contest as the executor of an estate, a local legal representative can be highly beneficial in all such proceedings.
 The outcome of the decedent’s estate may hang in the balance until all outstanding claims have been dealt with.

-Probate litigation in Sugar Land is an intricate process that should not be approached without competent legal assistance.
+Probate litigation in Houston is an intricate process that should not be approached without competent legal assistance.
 If you wish to file a legal action to contest a will or other aspect of an estate, or if you need help responding to a will challenge, the next best step is to speak with an attorney.
 Call and schedule your free, confidential legal consultation with Romano & Sumner today.

 Romano & Sumner, PLLC